Shine Global Presents

-Shine Global gives voice to children and their families by telling stories of their resilience to raise awareness, promote action, and inspire change.
+Shine Global improves the lives of children by telling powerful stories that raise awareness, promote action, and inspire change.

 Shine Global Partners With U.S. Congresswoman Veronica Escobar For Historic Immigration Reform Event In Washington, D.C.